rezamovahed93/CardioMorphNet/README.md

 </p>

 ## Installation
 The repository is implemented in Python 3.10.
-For the most compatibility, please use this version and run the below commnds to install the required packages:
+For the most compatibility, please use this version and run the commands below to install the required packages:

 ```bash